Author Guideliness

 10. Figure

 Figures should be numbered consecutively (e.g., Figure 1, etc.).
-The caption should be centered in alignment and placed under the figure.
+The caption should be centered and placed under the figure.

 11. Tables